unnisworld/unnisworld.github.io/_posts/20-01-08-Dijkstras-Algorithm.md

 You may spend sometime playing around with the [Live code][Dijkstra-Live] to get a hang of it.

 Before we analyse this algorithm any further, one thing that we want to verify is the correctness of the implementation for atleast basic cases.
 For this I used the graph from [Geeks for Geeks][Geeks-for-Geeks-Graph-Question-1] and the output can be seen [here][Geeks-for-Geeks-Graph-Solution-1].

+## References

+One of the best introductions on Dijkstra's algorithm that I have come across is by Mr. Abdul Bari.
+It's a Youtube video and it's available [here][Abdul-Bari].

 [Abdul-Bari]: https://www.youtube.com/watch?v=XB4MIexjvY0&t=541s